Confined Space Recognition, Atmospheric Testing, and Entry Controls

 Confined Space Recognition and Entry Control

-Confined spaces in construction are not limited to tanks with warning signs.
-Manholes, vaults, crawl spaces, pits, ductwork, storm structures, lift stations, boilers, utility tunnels, formwork cavities, bins, and excavations can meet the definition depending on configuration.
-The CHST should train the field eye to ask three questions: is the space large enough to enter, is entry or exit limited, and is it not designed for continuous occupancy?
-If yes, the space needs evaluation before entry.
+Construction confined spaces are governed by 29 CFR 1926 Subpart AA (effective 2015), which the CHST exam treats as distinct from the general industry rule, 1910.146.
+Confined spaces are not just tanks with signs: manholes, vaults, crawl spaces, pits, ductwork, storm structures, lift stations, boilers, utility tunnels, bins, and certain excavations can qualify.
+Train the field eye to ask three questions: is the space large enough to enter and perform work, is entry or exit limited, and is it not designed for continuous occupancy?
+If yes to all three, it is a confined space and needs evaluation before entry.

 Permit-Required Triggers